Education centre > Testimonials from Previous Students on the International Diploma for Botanic Garden Education

 Testimonials from Previous Students on the International Diploma for Botanic Garden Education

-The 2006 International Diploma course was very successful, with 12 participants from 11 countries around the world; from Ireland to Papua New Guinea, Colombia to Cameroon, Bhutan to Germany.
+The 2012 International Diploma course was very successful, with 10 participants from 10 countries around the world; from Australia to Nigeria, Finland to Turkey, Canada to Kyrgyzstan.
+See below for testimonials of students from both the 2012 course and 2006.
 If the students’ testimonies tempt you, complete an application form and send it in as soon as possible - last date for submissions is 12th February 2014.

 Name: Liz Hood